On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Abstract

 \section{Abstract}

-\begin{adjustwidth}{0,5cm}{0,5cm} By employing the differential structure recently developed by N. Gigli, we can extend the notion of divergence-measure vector fields $\DM^p(\X)$, $1\le p\le\infty$, to the very general context of a (locally compact) metric measure space $(\X,d,\mu)$ satisfying no further structural assumptions.
-Here we determine the appropriate class of domains for which it is possible to obtain a Gauss-Green formula in terms of the normal trace of a $\DM^\infty(\X)$ vector field.

-This differential machinery is also the natural framework to specialize our analysis for $\rcd$ spaces, where we exploit the underlying geometry to give first a notion of functions of bounded variation ($BV$) in terms of suitable vector fields, to determine the Leibniz rules for $\DM^\infty(\X)$ and ultimately to extend our discussion on the Gauss-Green formulas. \end{adjustwidth}
+\begin{adjustwidth}{0,5cm}{0,5cm} By employing the differential structure recently developed by N. Gigli, we first give a notion of functions of bounded variation ($BV$) in terms of suitable vector fields on a complete and separable metric measure space $(\X,d,\mu)$ equipped with a non--negative Radon measure $\mu$ finite on bounded sets.
+Then, we extend the concept of divergence--measure vector fields $\DM^p(\X)$ for any $p\in[1,\infty]$ and, by simply requiring in addition that the metric space is locally compact, we determine an appropriate class of domains for which it is possible to obtain a Gauss--Green formula in terms of the normal trace of a $\DM^\infty(\X)$ vector field.
+This differential machinery is also the natural framework to specialize our analysis for $\rcd$ spaces, where we exploit the underlying geometry to determine the Leibniz rules for $\DM^\infty(\X)$ and ultimately to extend our discussion on the Gauss--Green formulas. \end{adjustwidth}